AePS Security Guide: How to Prevent Fraud and Biometric Misuse

 Contact Your Bank Immediately

-Your first step should be to contact your bank’s customer service helpline.
+The initial step involves contacting your bank’s customer service helpline.
 Inform them about the suspicious transaction or activity.
 They can help you block your account or take immediate steps to prevent further misuse.
-Make sure you use the official customer service numbers provided on your bank’s website or statement, not numbers found through a quick online search which might be fake.
+Ensure you utilize the official customer service numbers provided on your bank’s website or statement, avoiding numbers obtained through a cursory online search, which may be fraudulent.

 Keep a record of your conversation, including the date, time, and the name of the person you spoke with.